brillout/goldpage/docs/csr-and-ssr-explained.md

   route: '/csr-example',
   view: SomeText,

-  // CSR renders the page to the DOM.
+  // We do CSR: we render the page to the DOM.
   renderToDom: true,

   // We do CSR only: we don't render the page to HTML.